snobjorn/birthdaygram/README.md

 - `credits`: Appear in dropdown when clickingthe 3 dot menu in upper right corner.
 Supports HTML
 - `commentsPlaceholder`: Text inside the input field on bottom of page
 - `commentsNotification`: Text appearing in notification when clicking the input field or Submit button

+## Deploy

+You might use Netlify or Vercel.
+Or anything else.